usnistgov/cdf-test-method/USAGE.md

 Notes:

 - If a path for `-output:report` is not specified, then the report will be provided on the *standard output*.
-- Any existing data that is the target of an output port (e.g. `-output:report`) will be overwritten with new content on test method execution.
+- Any existing data that is the target of an output port (e.g. `-output:report`) will be overwritten with new content upon test method execution.
 - It is important to pick the correct pipeline for the given input.
 The tool cannot automatically detect which validation pipeline to use, so be careful!

 [^eel]: EEL require an additional parameter to be passed.
 See `-input:documentation` above.